 North Korea’s Embarrassing Missile Failure May Have Been Due To U.S. Cyber Sabotage

-The missile failing moments after it launched could possibly be due to U.S. interferenceKim Jong Un
+The missile failing moments after it launched could possibly be due to U.S. interferenceKim Jong Un (YouTube)

 North Korea attempted to fire a missile Sunday on the anniversary of its founding, but it blew up within seconds.